Packable hyperbolic surfaces with symmetries: Surfaces with cusps

 Let $\rho(C)$ be the density of the horocycle packing $C = \{ C_1, C_2, \ldots, C_k \}$ of $S$.
 Then, by assumption, we have that $\rho(C) = \frac{1}{k} \sum^k_{m=1} \rho_m = \frac{3}{\pi}$, while $\rho_m \leq \frac{3}{\pi}$ by the above bound on horoball density in ideal triangles.
 This implies that $\rho_m = \frac{3}{\pi}$, and each triangle $T_m$ has the maximal density configuration of horoballs.
-Thus, we can drop $3$ perpendiculars from the centre $O_m$ of $T_m$ onto its sides, and split $T_m$ into $6$ congruent hyperbolic triangles $\Delta$ with dihedral angles $0$, $\pi/3$ and $\pi/2$.
+Thus we can drop $3$ perpendiculars from the centre $O_m$ of $T_m$ onto its sides, and split $T_m$ into $6$ congruent hyperbolic triangles $\Delta$ with dihedral angles $0$, $\pi/3$ and $\pi/2$.
 Since the surface $S$ becomes tessellated by copies of $\Delta$ such that each copy can be obtained from one of the neighbours by reflecting in one of the sides, we obtain that $S$ covers the reflection orbifold $O_\Delta = \mathbb{H}^2/W(\Delta)$, where $W(\Delta)$ is the Coxeter group generated by reflections in the lines supporting the sides of $\Delta$.
-Since $S$ is orientable, then $S \rightarrow O_\Delta$ factors through the orientation cover, and we obtain $S = \mathbb{H}^2/\Gamma \rightarrow O^+_\Delta$, where $O^+_\Delta$ is the orientation cover of $O_\Delta$ and $\pi^{orb}(O^+_\Delta) = \langle a, b, c \,|\, abc, b^2, c^3 \rangle \cong PSL(2, \mathbb{Z})$.
-Thus, $\Gamma < PSL(2, \mathbb{Z})$, up to conjugation in $\Iso^+(\mathbb{H}^2) = PSL(2, \mathbb{R})$.
+Since $S$ is orientable, then $S \rightarrow O_\Delta$ factors through the orientation cover, and we obtain $S = \mathbb{H}^2/\Gamma \rightarrow O^+_\Delta$, where $O^+_\Delta$ is the orientation cover of $O_\Delta$ and $\pi^{orb}(O^+_\Delta) = \langle a, b, c \,|\, abc, b^2, c^3 \rangle \cong \mathrm{PSL}_2(\mathbb{Z})$.
+Thus $\Gamma < \mathrm{PSL}_2(\mathbb{Z})$, up to conjugation in $\Iso^+(\mathbb{H}^2) = \mathrm{PSL}_2(\mathbb{R})$.

-If, up to conjugation, $\Gamma < PSL(2, \mathbb{Z})$, then $S$ covers the reflection orbifold $\mathbb{H}^2 / W(\Delta)$, where $\Delta$ is the triangle with $0$, $\pi/3$, $\pi/2$ angles as above, and $W(\Delta)$ is its reflection group.
-We take the maximal horoball bounded by the horocycle $C$ centred at the ideal vertex of $\Delta$ such that $C$ is tangent to the opposite side (exactly at the right-angled vertex).
+If, up to conjugation, $\Gamma < \mathrm{PSL}_2(\mathbb{Z})$, then $S$ covers the reflection orbifold $\mathbb{H}^2 / W(\Delta)$, where $\Delta$ is the triangle with $0$, $\pi/3$, $\pi/2$ angles as above, and $W(\Delta)$ is its reflection group.
+We take the maximal horoball bounded by the horocycle $C$ centred at the ideal vertex of $\Delta$ such that $C$ is tangent to the opposite side (exactly at the right--angled vertex).
 Then the local density of $C$ in $\Delta$ is $\frac{3}{\pi}$ (by a straightforward computation similar to that of Proposition~\ref{prop-packing-density}).
-Then $C \cap \Delta$ is lifted to a horocycle packing on $S$ with packing density exactly $\frac{3}{\pi}$. \end{proof}
+Thus $C \cap \Delta$ is lifted to a horocycle packing on $S$ with packing density exactly $\frac{3}{\pi}$. \end{proof}

+\begin{rem} A more general case of horoball packing where horoballs are allowed to have \textit{different types} at different vertices of the respective Coxeter tilings are considered in \cite{Sz1, Sz2}. \end{rem}